About Diane Sawaya | Diane Sawaya is co-founding partner and principal architect at FaR Architects, a Beirut-based architecture and design practice.

-Since its foundation in 2005, FaR Architects has successfully completed projects in Lebanon, the Middle East, London and New York.
+Since its foundation in 2005, led by founders Karine Fakhry and Diane Sawaya, FaR Architects has successfully completed projects in Lebanon, the Middle East, London and New York.

 They question form, use and content.
-They derive alternative forms, usages and contents that could thread through time, interchange and evolve.
 There is no architectural philosophy; merely the construction of a new narrative every time.

 Workshop | Architecture and the Human Body